miguno/akka-mock-scheduler/README.md

    [how to release a deployment](http://central.sonatype.org/pages/releasing-the-deployment.html).

     ```shell
+    # Publish release for all supported Scala versions
     $ ./sbt "+ test" && ./sbt "+ publish" && ./sbt "+ sonatypeRelease"

+    # Publish release for a specific Scala version only (here: 2.11.12)
+    $ ./sbt "++ 2.11.12 test" && ./sbt "++ 2.11.12 publish" && ./sbt sonatypeRelease
     ```

 3. `git tag` the release.